-So, now you can see why it’s one of my favorite herbs.
-In fact the name ‘Tulasi’ loosely translates to “the incomparable one”.
+In fact, the name ‘Tulasi’ loosely translates to “the incomparable one”.

 Tulsi can be found on the market in many forms including tinctures, capsules, essential oils, flower essences, and as a loose leaf or bagged tea.
-Personally I experienced great benefits from the use of a potentized encapsulated tincture.
-These days, I tend to enjoy it as a tea throughout the day, either from a tea bag, or fresh from the garden.
-My go-to company for bagged Tulsi* is Organic India, both for their blends and their ethics.
+Some people experience great benefits from the use of a potentized encapsulated tincture.
+These days, we tend to enjoy it as a tea throughout the day, fresh from the garden.

-Here is the plan of action I came up with for planting my seeds:
+Here is the plan of action we came up with for planting our seeds:

 - In the late Spring/early Summer, create or buy a rich, vegan-organic potting mix.